Shanmus4/infinityshare/TASK.md

 ## Active Tasks

-- [ ] **BUGFIX & Stability:** Investigate and fix WebRTC connection drops during "Download All" / folder downloads.
-(Reported 2025-05-10, Diagnostics Improved 2025-05-11)
+- [ ] **BUGFIX & Stability:** Investigate and fix WebRTC connection drops.
+(Reported 2025-05-10, Diagnostics & Timeouts Improved 2025-05-11)
-  - Symptoms: Sender's zip PeerConnection times out due to missed heartbeats, even after initially connecting.
-This causes the sender to clean up, leading to "User-Initiated Abort" on the receiver.
-Issue occurs even on local/hotspot networks.
-  - Action: Restored full ICE/PC state logging on sender.
-Added detailed logging to sender's heartbeat processing and timeout logic in `App.js` to trace `pcId` mismatches or premature cleanup.
+  - Symptoms:
+    - Initial Issue: Sender's zip PC timed out on heartbeats mid-transfer.
+    - After Network Change: Connection fails to establish, sender PC gets stuck in ICE checking, STUN 701 errors logged.
+  - Actions (2025-05-11):
+    - Implemented a 30-second ICE connection timeout for both sender (`App.js`) and receiver (`useZipDownload.js`) zip PeerConnections.
+This will trigger cleanup if connection isn't established promptly.
+    - Ensured `cleanupWebRTCInstance` and `resetZipState` clear these new ICE timeouts.
-  - Action (Previous): Temporarily disabled immediate cleanup on "failed" PC state for sender's zip PC to observe behavior.
+    - Reverted sender's zip PC `onconnectionstatechange` to cleanup on both `failed` and `closed` states.
-  - Action (Previous): Reverted `ICE_SERVERS` to original STUN configuration.
-  - Hypothesis: The sender's `heartbeatHandler` is not correctly identifying or updating the timestamp for the active zip PC's `pcId`, leading to a timeout.
-This could be due to the `pcId` not being found in `activeZipPcHeartbeats.current` when a heartbeat arrives.
-  - Status: Awaiting new logs (especially sender-side, if possible, or detailed receiver-side logs if sender logs are unavailable) with the latest logging to confirm heartbeat processing flow.
+    - Adjusted heartbeat intervals (Sender: 90s timeout, 15s check; Receiver: sends every 10s) and improved sender's heartbeat logging.
+  - Hypothesis: Network changes or difficult NAT traversal can cause ICE to stall.
+The new ICE timeout should make the app more responsive to these situations.
+Heartbeat adjustments aim to improve stability for established connections.
+  - Status: Awaiting user testing with the new ICE timeout and adjusted heartbeat parameters.

 ## Completed Tasks (Verified 2025-05-10)